Pay, pension & rewards

 Procedure on increments

-- All staff will recieve an increment automatically each year until they reach the top of the normal range i.e. excluding points in the excellence range.
+- All staff will receive an increment automatically each year until they reach the top of the normal range i.e. excluding points in the excellence range.
 Staff in grades 1-8 who were employed on or before 28th February 2018 will receive increments from 1st August each year unless they are appointed to a higher graded post from 1st March 2018 in which case the increment will be awarded on the anniversary of their appointment to that grade.
 Staff who commence employment on or after 1 March 2018 will be entitled to an increment on the anniversary of their appointment to their grade.

 - Once a member of staff has reached the top of the normal range, they will not receive any further automatic increments, but may receive an excellence point subject to successful application at Reward Review.
 Excellence points may only be awarded in accordance with the Reward Review process and are not therefore within the discretion of the relevant line manager/HoD/HoS.